ghoebilly/music-streaming-price-bible-chart/README.md

 * Any webserver so that the index.html is able to access data.csv
 * Web access to d3js v4 libraries (https://d3js.org/)
+* [NodeJS](https://nodejs.org/en/download/) to run these sources with the npm package and lite-server

 ### Usage

 1. Get sources
 	* ` git clone https://github.com/ghoebilly/music-streaming-price-bible-chart.git `
-    * or just donwload index.html and data.csv
+    * or just download index.html and data.csv
 2. Run index.html with any webserver
-    * To use these sources with the npm package that use lite-server dependency :
+    * To use these sources with the npm package (NodeJS required) that use lite-server dependency :
     ```
     npm install
     npm start
     ```

 ## Versioning